CONVENTION OF THE SPIRITUALLY AND CULTURALLY RELATED EASTERN CHRISTIAN PEOPLES

 18. In the World-History, the culmination of human development was attained in the Greek Culture, this inimitable flower of the East.
 But the consummation of natural perfection yearned for the supernatural crowning, the grace of deification.
 In the impotent state of fallen Nature that transcending glorification could not happen without the unique Event which marks Time with Eternity in an infinitely strong and decisive way.
 The Incarnation opens the Gates of Eternity to Time, since it is an Epiphany of the very hypostatic Substance of divinity, and not merely of its uncreated activity.
 Time, which has for all purposes been stopped on the Cosmic Scale in the ancient Greek achievement, starts anew with the mightiest Mystery of Existence.
 What comes after Incarnation is in a certain sense, it is true, an anti-climax, and, after all, its necessary consequence.
 Deification is now a legitimate aspiration (being properly restricted to glory and activity and adoptive filiation).
 Salvation from the impotent suffering of fallen nature is now a prerogative of created existence, something to which it is entitled.
 But there remains to be done something immensely important for Man's Destiny: to bring together concretely natural perfection and supernatural glorification.
 For deification is deification of nature, not against nature but with her, not an abolition of Nature (but only of her unnatural impoverishment), not a transubstantiation into divinity (the arch-blasphemy of created existence), but an immersion, through supervening Grace, of consummate, full, naturality, salva naturalitate, into the uncreated splendour of God's own life.
 The essence of created being remains unchanged even in the midst of the triunic lightnings.
 The majesty of natural perfection is not in vain: it is in accordance with divine Providence and is preserved and incorporated into the Next Aion.

+19. The task to be pursued in the post-Incarnation Era of timeless-time was set by God-Man in His First Sojourn here, and laid under the auspices of the Paraclete.
+Eastern Theology faced it squarely, and it must tackle it again if it is to remain a living force guided by the Holy Spirit.
+This explains its ontological and speculative tendency, the emphasis on contemplative knowledge and dogmatic truth, as against Western Voluntarism, Subjectivism and Moralism.
 The solution to the fundamental problem of our Era cannot be total and complete within this Era.
 For Incarnation does not cancell the condition of Fall, only it annihilates the necessity of its bondage.
 In fact the Uncreated Being condescended to the extreme Suffering of Nature, tribulation, agony, pain and death on the Cross; absolute Lordship accepted the reality of sickness and impotence burdening the creature; and divine Glory stooped to extreme humiliation.
 The Labyrinth of Fallen Nature is not destroyed: it is shown what it is, namely alienation from, forgetfulness of, God.
 Once the Labyrinth of fallen creation comprehends who has come to it, it loses its phantasmal power, just as a spectral sight concocted by Magic dissolving upon the utterance of the holy name.
 Knowledge of, and communion with, God is the negation of God-alienation.
 God-incarnate is the Road and the Truth and the Life away from the Labyrinth.

 20. The Mystery of Faith, and its contemplative intellectual atriculation in dogmatic Theology, and archetypical consolidation in the Creed, (for to have faith is primarily to believe the Creed in the East, not to be graced with a inarticulate Will-attitude or disposition as in the West), has been and is the key to post-Incarnation developments: it revolves round the unique Epiphany of God-Man, which explains all other theophanies.
 The speculative-dogmatic knowledge of God (which necessarily involves knowledge of God-in-Nature), is strengthened and secured by the mysteric knowledge of Him in the sacramental communion through the rite of the ultimate Sacrifice; and is also complemented by the mystic knowledge of Him in deifying hesychastic illuminations.
 But as the state of Fall continues, knowledge of God can now be only partial and conditioned by the impotence, toil and dissipation characterising the obtaining situation of created being.
 The Incarnation rendered possible the guided and directed movement towards re-familiarization with God on the level of natural perfection and, additionally, towards adoptive filiation.
 (Natural perfection was possible also before Incarnation, but without correlation and integration in knowledge of God).
 This movement, which defines the Time of the present Era, will End with the Second Advent of God-Incarnate as the Lord of Glory, i.e. with transfigured natural manifestation (just as His first Coming was steeped in post-Fall impotence and extreme humiliation).
 The Labyrinth of created Existence will then disappear as the divine Epiphany will be asbsolutely revealing, that is without dispensative and "oeconomical" "concealments" and "hiddenesses".
 Those on the road to knowledge will be absolutized at the station that they have reached, they will have their nature raised to the pre-Fall state of natural normality, they will be granted the grace of global essential perfection, and the grace of deification.
 Those wandering away from the Road will be delivered to eternal Perdition, confirmed i.e. perennally in their own God-alienation.
 Thus the restitution of original nature will be realized with superadded divine glorification for the saved ones.
 Meanwhile, the time of our era is simultaneously reversed (after the Classical Perfection), static (because of Incarnation and the mysteric reality of the Eucharist-sacrifice) and forward teleological (in virtue of the Second Advent and the Coming Age).

 21. In the experience of te East the Will is no primary factor in human destiny.
 Will is the appetitive principle in a living being endowed with knowledge and consciousness in so far as it is related determinately to such endownents.
 Wrong action or disposition may result from either weakness of the will (as when a desire is follwed against the will); or error of the will (as when the will chooses what appears good without really being).
 To will the bad qua bad (i.e. genuinely evil will) is a monstrous impossibility in our tradition.
 In both possible cases the real cause is defective knowledge: 1) an error of the will is a misnomer; it clearly is an error of judgement of the understanding faculty; 2) weakness of the will entails indistinct and feeble representation of the better alternative, and is thus basically a default of the comprehensive ability; for it is not possible that the superior option will not necessarily exercise superior attraction if it is anly adequately conceived by the understanding faculty.
 The worse is chosen because the better is apprehended confusedly, and is thereby prevented from exerting the full weight of its loftier and stronger influence.
+Will is thus conscious and knowledgeable appetition.
+It errs through errors of representation.
+Its freedom of choice is the possibility of self-determination in cases of doubt, of indecisive knowledge; it consists therefore in controlled arbitrariness.
+Something which is next of kin to that underground sense of rebellion against the Good and True and Beautiful that can be detected in western exaggerated preoccupation with, and morbid emphasis on freedom of Will, and express at bottom the Subject's revolt against the (objective) decrees of God and God’s Natural World, of Nature and Nature’s God.

 22. The Man of the East is intimately at home, he identifies himself with Nature (including his own).
 He strongly feels the attraction of natural beauty, he seeks satisfaction in Nature’s processes, he is immersed in her radiant charm.
 But in the midst of his grossest enjoyment of her secrets in the present, he hearkens for the silent voice of the Eternal.
 He, again, wholeheartedly craves for the absolute contetment of divine Contemplation and Union with the Infinite.
 But his ardent flight to the Heaven, is not untainted by the nostalgic yearning for the sensible magnificences on the Earth.
 His ruptures, divine and natural, now piously, now dangerously, commingle and blend, often resulting in works of superlative splendour, repeating in architecture, oratory, painting, psalmody, or theology the pattern of ancient sublimities, where again the driving experience was one of interfusion between the spiritual and the material, the chthonic and the olympian.
 The God-Man, in weakness and in majesty, in Passion and Glory, in Death and resurrection, is the archetype of our eastern modality of existence, of our spirituality: all else is merely pshycic, if it is not crudely material.